maxnowack/signaldb/docs/replication/index.md

   },
   registerRemoteChange: async (onChange) => {
     // The registerRemoteChange method is for registering a callback that is called when the remote data has changed
-    // The callback takes no parameters.
-After you called the onChange callback, the pull method is called },
+    // The callback can accept a LoadResponse.
+If no LoadResponse is supplied, pull will be called instead.
+  },

   // You can also optionally specify a persistence adapter